Four Suggested Methylation Protocol Options

 - Since every person has different genetics, symptoms, and toxic burden as well as environmental exposures, no one protocol will fit us all.

-- These are simply four specific suggestions to help people start experimenting with dosage levels.
-We want people start low and go slow so they can safely move towards their target goals for methylation and symptom relief.
+- Below are simply four specific suggestions to help people start experimenting with dosage levels.
+We want people to start low and go slow so they can safely move towards their target goals for methylation and symptom relief.

 Pick Your FREE Protocol for download - four symptom types to choose from:

-- Vitamin or drug sensitive individuals and/or people who are chronically ill (i.e. Chronic Fatigue, Lyme, Autism, etc.) and/or those who carry a significant toxic burden and/or have an MTHFR variant(s) - Download Now
+- SENSITIVE Protocol -Vitamin or drug sensitive individuals and/or people who are chronically ill (i.e. Chronic Fatigue, Lyme, Autism, etc.) and/or those who carry a significant toxic burden and/or have an MTHFR variant(s) - Download Now

-- People with MTHFR variant(s), those with diabetic neuropathy, high homocysteine levels, cardiovascular health problems, without the symptoms of depression or low serotonin levels - Download Now
+- GENERAL / CARDIOVASCULAR / DIABETES Protocol -People with MTHFR variant(s), those with diabetic neuropathy, high homocysteine levels, cardiovascular health problems, without the symptoms of depression or low serotonin levels - Download Now

 GREAT QUESTION - for most, if you go one step too far, you may experience some negative reactions, i.e. the feeling of too much caffeine, heart palpitations, flu-like symptoms (i.e. fatigue, body aches, etc.), anxiety or even aggression.
 You've likely gone beyond a good therapeutic dose for you.
 In that case, go back to the step before that where you were not having the side effects.
 And check out our side effects video for more details about how to recognize and manage these, should you encounter any.